seperman/deepdiff/README.md

 - DeepSearch: Search for objects within other objects.
 - DeepHash: Hash any object based on their content.

-Tested on Python 3.5+ and PyPy3.
+Tested on Python 3.6+ and PyPy3.

 **NOTE: Python 2 is not supported any more.
 DeepDiff v3.3.0 was the last version to support Python 2**

+**NOTE: The last version of DeepDiff to work on Python 3.5 was DeepDiff 5-0-2**

 - [Documentation](https://zepworks.com/deepdiff/5.0.2/)